 People typically spend hours a day worrying about their perceived defects, which may involve any body part.

-Doctors diagnose the disorder when concerns about appearance cause significant distress or interfere with functioning.
+Doctors diagnose the disorder when preoccupations with perceived defects in one's appearance (which in reality are nonexistent or only slight) cause significant distress or interfere with functioning.

 Certain antidepressants (selective serotonin reuptake inhibitors or clomipramine) and cognitive-behavioral therapy often help.

 People with body dysmorphic disorder believe they have one or more flaws or defects in their physical appearance that in reality are nonexistent or slight.
-They repeatedly do certain things (such as checking themselves in a mirror, excessively grooming themselves, or comparing themselves with others) because they are so concerned about their appearance.
+They repeatedly do certain things (such as checking themselves in a mirror, excessively grooming themselves, or comparing themselves with others) because they are so concerned about their perceived appearance flaws.

 Most people with body dysmorphic disorder are not aware that they actually look normal.